 “The Oura ring senses temperature, and it could be the beginning of a new wave of wearable health awareness in a time of the pandemic.” - CNET.

 “If you want to get onto the bleeding edge of COVID-19 science — or just feel like geeking out on your body's data — the Oura might be a good place to start.” - GQ

 Oura specializes in monitoring your heart rate, HRV, and sleep cycles.
 Since it also tracks your body temperature trends, it can sometimes predict when you’re getting sick.

 The most common types of conditions Oura treats include:

 Oura is currently filling a hole in the tech wearables market.
 Most devices available track active heart rates and exercises — not resting heart rates, heart rate variability, and temperature.

 Oura does not currently track:

-While this device can track temperature variations in the body that may predict the likelihood of developing symptoms of diseases, viruses, and pandemics (such as COVID-19), it does not replace a doctor’s visit or a general practitioner.
+While this device can track temperature variations in the body that may predict the likelihood of developing symptoms of diseases, viruses (such as COVID-19), it does not replace a doctor’s visit or a general practitioner.

 If you’re experiencing an emergency, call 911 immediately.

-Currently, all Oura rings cost the same: $299 USD.
+Currently, all Oura rings cost the same: $299.
 The company offers rings in a variety of colors and styles, including onyx, silver, matte, and crystal.
 Each ring can also be sized to fit practically any finger.